debajyotibasak/MyTimes/README.md

 - Maintaining a good design ny following Material Design Guidelines by Google.
 - Working with UI libraries like Material Drawer by Mike Penz.
 - Saving Orientation changes with savedInstance.
+- Working with webview.
+- Image Loading with Glide.
+- Recyclerview animations.
+- Migration of API from v1 to v2.
+- Different themes in fifferent activities.

 **Libraries used in this project:**
 - **[MaterialDrawer](https://github.com/mikepenz/MaterialDrawer)**